“Headlight”: OLIGHT WM 2 Tactical Torch 1750 Lumens Rechargeable LED Torch

 Blinxi Electronic Helmet Turn Signals:

-Some clever French folks created adjunct electronic turn signals you can add to a standard cycling helmet.
-Setup: You just stick a metal plate to your helmet and attach the magnetic Blinxi USB-charged turn signals to it.
-Voila!
+Some clever French folks created adjunct electronic turn signals that can be added to a standard cycling helmet.
+Setup: Just stick the metal plate the Blinxi magnetically mates to on your helmet.
+Next attach the Bluetooth controller to your handbars and Voila!
 You now have a helmet with bright electronic turn signals activated by a button on the handlebars.
-Key Features: 1) In addition to providing electronic turn signals, the Blinxi also flashes red intermittently to enhance visibility when cycling on dark, ugly winter evenings.
+Key Features: 1) Enhanced Visibility: In addition to providing electronic turn signals, the Blinxi also flashes red intermittently to enhance visibility when cycling on dark, ugly winter evenings.
 2) Audible Feedback: The Blinxi beeps so you know it’s working.
-With the Livall helmet, you can activate the signals unaware the battery has gone flat.
-3) The Blinxi is waterproof: I’ve used it several times this winter in freezing rain pissing down sideways.
-4) Turn signals can be cancelled: If you’re turning right in a roundabout, you can issue a left turn signal at your exit.
-This is not currently possible with signals on Livall helmets where the signal flashes for a fixed period of time and a new signal cannot be issued.
-Downsides: Potential for inadvertent loss at a rest stop: If you toss your lid on the ground or otherwise knock your helmet at a break it could come loose; check before moving out again that it’s still attached.
-But if you don’t hear the Blinxi beep when signalling a turn, you should be aware something might just b wrong… 😉.
+With the Livall helmet with integrated signals, the battery in the helmet can be flat and you’ll be blissfully ignorant of this fact 3) Waterproof: I’ve used it several times this 2022-23 winter in freezing rain pissing down sideways.
+4) Signal Cancelling: If you’re turning right in a roundabout, you can issue a left turn signal at your exit.
+This is not currently possible with signals on Livall helmets which signal for a fixed period and no new signal can be issued.
+Downsides: Only one small niggle to report: the potential for inadvertent loss of the Blinxi.
+In order to fit the magnetic plate to my helmet, I had to slightly bend it.
+So the Blixi still magnetically mates to the plate, but it’s more subject to loss if the helmet is knocked or bumped.
+So check it’s still attached before moving out again after a rest stop.
+But if you don’t hear the Blinxi beep when signalling a turn, you should be aware something might just be wrong… 😉.
 I mount my Blinxi on a Specialized “Mode” model helmet.

-These are excellent visibility enhancements.
+Excellent visibility enhancements.
 If you’re cycling in the early evening or dark- which is most likely when you cycle during winter– a few of these when combined with a High-Vis jacket will significantly improve your safety.
 They have (4) modes from quick flashing to continuously on.
-Fitting: Ensure that the thicker part faces towards the inside of the wheel and use (2) small ratchet ties attaching each to a different spoke in opposite directions to create tension forcing the “flanges”wings” of the device against the spokes to prevent them from poking out and catching on the forks.
-Note in the picture the button is facing the opposite side of the forks.
-(2) Spoke Lights are positioned opposite each other on the wheel are optimal, but you could just use a single one.
-Pictured on a unicycle.com Penny-Farthing.
-Mountain Warehouse sells these HERE
+Fitting: Ensure that the thicker part faces towards the inside of the wheel (see pic) and use (2) small ratchet ties, attaching each to a different spoke in opposite directions to create tension forcing the flanges or “wings” of the device against the spokes to prevent them from poking out and catching on the forks.
+(2) Spoke Lights are positioned on opposite sides of the wheel hub are optimal, but you could just use a single one.
+I bought mine from Mountain Warehouse, but looks like they discontinued the item

 Red Flashing Rear Lights: